Zhang Jingsheng: First books

-In 1924, Zhang published his first book, Mei de renshengguan (美的人生觀 (A Beautiful Philosophy on Life)), based off of his class lectures.
+In 1924, Zhang published his first book, Mei de renshengguan, based on his class lectures.
 The book was very well received, and was reprinted in five editions within two years.
 In the book, Zhang responds to the academic debate over the value of science and intellectual westernization to China.
 Some Chinese intellectuals viewed the devastating effects of World War I as evidence of the moral bankruptcy of European civilization caused by a preoccupation with rationality and science as opposed to spiritual matters.
 Zhang advocates for a form of westernization which combines rationalism with the reorganization of society around aesthetic principles.
-He followed it up the following year with Mei de shehui zuzhifa (美的社會組織法 (The Way to Organize a Beautiful Society)), expanding on his vision for a "New China" and "New People" in a society oriented around beauty.
+He followed it up the following year with Mei de shehui zuzhifa, expanding on his vision for a "New China" and "New People" in a society oriented around beauty.
 The book included a call for "sentimental people from everywhere" to "unite into a front and overthrow the government and people that have no feelings".

 Zhang biographer Leon Antonio Rocha described the books as a bricolage of a political manifesto, manual for life, and science fiction, mixed with various personal anecdotes from his time in Europe and attacks of his intellectual opponents.
 Both books were initially serialized through the Chenbao fukan and later published through the Shanghai Beixin Press.
 They appealed to aesthetic philosophy to advocate for the westernization of China, strongly condemning Confucianism and stating that the talented and erotically liberated inhabitants of "New China" could develop a form of "aesthetic labor" indistinguishable from play.
 They also espoused a form of positive eugenics, recommending interracial marriage with Europeans and the Japanese in order to overcome the "weaknesses" of the Chinese race.
 Interested in fostering additional research in the field, he founded an "Aesthetics Study Society" at Peking in 1924.
 His aesthetic works were well received by contemporary academics.
 The writer Zhou Zuoren, who had critiqued The Way to Organize a Beautiful Society for Zhang prior to its publication, praised his boldness in advocating for beauty in opposition to traditional Taoist and Confucian morals.